 There are three ways of freezing eggs: whole, just the white and just the yolk.

-Let's deal with the whole thing first.
+Let's deal with freezing the entire egg first.

+Make a note of how many cubes equals one chicken egg.
 Once you've done that, combine as many as you want, fill up the ice cube tray and freeze.

 If you regularly use whites alone, you can freeze them separately to the yolk.

 Separate the white of one chicken egg from the yolk.
 Don't beat it, just pour into the ice cube tray.
 Measure how many blocks one egg takes, then add as many whites as you want to freeze.